 If you and your spouse have children ages 10 to 17, discussing divorce may go differently than with younger children.
 Preteens and teens have a greater ability to understand divorce and the issues that come along with it, such as custody agreements.
 They can take part in a family discussion about divorce and may question parental authority.
 They are also more independent, with relationships outside of the family that are increasingly important.

 Tell your preteen or teenager about a divorce through a family discussion.
 Have both parents there to break the news, if possible.
 First, explain that the divorce is not your child’s fault and that both parents still love him or her.
-Offer to answer any questions your child may have, such as about living arrangements or the reason for the divorce.
+Offer to answer any questions your child may have, such as about living arrangements.
 If your child starts to act out or exhibit signs of emotional distress, such as irritability, violence or poor performance in school, consider attending family counseling.
 A therapist could help your teen work through the emotions he or she is feeling because of the divorce.

 Communication is key no matter what age your child is when you and your spouse are ready to divorce.
-Communicate openly and honestly with your child about the situation and what led up to this point.
+Communicate openly and honestly with your child.
 Answer any questions or concerns your child may express about the situation or the future.
 Make sure your child knows he or she is loved and can ask any questions he or she wants during the divorce process.

 Try to keep your child out of divorce proceedings as much as possible.
-Witnessing a stressful divorce trial could give your child more emotional distress than staying home.
 Do not be afraid to ask for help from a professional family lawyer or therapist.
 You are not the first parent to have to announce a divorce to your child.
 Seek professional assistance in California to help guide your child through a divorce as easily as possible.